laelgelc/cl_st1_inrs/INRS-LACSII.md

 - The results were made available in [cl_st1_ph6_inrs](https://github.com/laelgelc/cl_st1_inrs/tree/main/cl_st1_ph6_inrs).

 ## Week 48, 2024 - Progress Report
+The following activities were performed:

+- Meeting with Carlos Kauffmann, Claudia and Marcos Oliveira to organise a Lexical Multi-Dimensional Analysis workshop planned for week 50;
+- Google Colab set-up for the workshop.

+## Week 49, 2024 - Progress Report
+The following activities were performed:

-Arrangements for a Lexical Multi-Dimensional Analysis workshop planned for week 50.
+- Arrangements for a Lexical Multi-Dimensional Analysis workshop planned for week 50.

+## Week 50, 2024 - Progress Report